madeline-scyphers/boa/docs/index.rst

-Welcome to optiwrap's documentation!
+Welcome to boa's documentation!
 ====================================

-``Optiwrap`` is a high-level Bayesian optimization framework and model wrapping tool.
+``boa`` is a high-level Bayesian optimization framework and model wrapping tool.
 It provides an easy-to-use interface between models and the python libraries `Ax <https://ax.dev>`_ and `BoTorch <https://botorch.org>`_.

 Key features